Data Analysis: Predicting Zillow Rent Index Values

 The real estate market is one of the most lucrative and most attractive markets for a high-yield investment in the United States.
-Having a tool to accurately predict what housing prices are going to be in the future provides a unique opportunity to allocate the investment capital, both for corporate and individual clients.
+Having a tool to accurately predict, based on data, what housing prices are going to be in the future provides a unique opportunity to allocate the investment capital, both for corporate and individual clients.

 The goal of this project was to develop a tool that will allow the company to make precise predictions of what the housing rental prices are going to be in 1-3 years.
 The rental pricing indicator, which is the main target of the projections, is Zillow Rent Index (ZRI).
 ZRI is an estimated dollar-valued index intended to capture the typical market rate for a given region or housing type.

 Zillow Rent Index shows the mean of rent estimates that fall into the 40th to 60th percentile range for all housing types in a given region (usually zip code).

 The project included five key sources of data that were used to build a machine learning model.

 First of all, the historical values of the Zillow Rent Index.
 The second piece of the data is the demographic data from the US Census Bureau, specifically American Community Survey data, detailed to a zip-code level.
 The third piece of data is the data from the Internal Revenue Service, which includes zip-code level detailed information on the tax returns.